IBM/URET/README.md

 **HMDA_results.yml** - This reports the sucess rate and adversage transformation rate of the generated samples.

+## Notebook Setup

 Note that the model checkpoints were generated with an older library.
 Therefore, to run these notebooks, you may need to downgrade some of the libaries in your environment.

-We have included a different setup.py file that can be copied to the top-level directory and installed using `pip install -e .`.
+1. `cp notebooks/setup.py .` - Copies the setup script for the notebooks to the top-level directory
+2. `pip install -e .` - Reinstalls URET with the downgraded libraries.

+After these steps, the notebooks should be runnable from the `notebooks/` directory.

 # Future Development